mtdickey/mtdickey.github.io/_posts/2020-04-20-colts_rivers.md

 This leads the question: what effect has offensive-line and receiver quality had on Rivers in his past seasons?

 Let's start with offensive-line quality.
 How has Rivers' approximate value changed as his offensive line's approximate value changes?
-Luckily approximate value is available for O-linement too, so we can calculate the average AV for the linemen who played each season with Rivers.
+Luckily approximate value is available for O-linemen too, so we can calculate the average AV for the linemen who played each season with Rivers.
 There is a pretty strong correlation (R-squared of 71.4%) between Rivers play and the play of his O-line.

 ![Rivers_Oline_Corr](https://raw.githubusercontent.com/mtdickey/mtdickey.github.io/master/img/Rivers_OLine_AV_Corr.png)